 Diagnostic imaging will also be recommended to find out where the tumor is.

-Radiographs (X-rays) can help identify if the spleen is enlarged or if there are masses present in the abdomen.
-X-rays can also identify if metastases are present in the lungs, or if the heart is enlarged.
+Radiographs (x-rays) can help identify if the spleen is enlarged or if there are masses in the abdomen.
+X-rays can also identify if metastases are present in the lungs or if the heart is enlarged.

-An ultrasound of the abdomen will be helpful in identifying masses in specific organs and how much, if any, fluid is present in the abdomen.
+An ultrasound of the abdomen will help identify masses in specific organs and how much if any, fluid is present in the abdomen.

-An echocardiogram (ultrasound of the heart) can identify if there is a mass on the heart and/or if there is pericardial effusion (fluid gathering within the sac around the heart).
+An echocardiogram (ultrasound of the heart) can identify if there is a mass on the heart and/or pericardial effusion (fluid gathering within the sac around the heart).

 Fine Needle Aspirates Are Usually Not Used to Diagnose Hemangiosarcoma